cotes2020/jekyll-theme-chirpy/_posts/01GCP/Network/2021-01-01-GCP-Network-connection.md

 > need to configure **Cloud Router**.

 Cloud Router
-- manage routes from Cloud VPN tunnel using <font color=blue> border gateway protocol, BGP </font>.
+- manage routes from Cloud VPN tunnel using <font color=LightSlateBlue> border gateway protocol, BGP </font>.
   - routing method
   - allows for routes to be updated and exchanged without changing the tunnel configuration.